ohmage/lifestreams/README.md

 ```
 Existing Modules
 ------
 Lifstreams comes with an initial set of analysis module for Mobility and Moves data.
-Please see [Integration Test Case](https://github.com/ohmage/lifestreams/blob/master/lifestreams-storm/src/test/java/lifestreams/OhmageStreamTests.java) for their usage.
+Please see [MobilityMovesTopology](https://github.com/ohmage/lifestreams/blob/master/src/main/java/org/ohmage/lifestreams/MobilityMovesTopology.java) for their usage.
 A comprehensive document will be available soon.
 Please stay tuned, and contribute your modules!

+Appendix A. Temporal data aggregation <a name="appendixA"></a>
+---
+Lifestreams provide built-in support for temporal aggregation, such as computing of *daily* distance on foot or *weekly* sleep patterns.
+Lifestreams maintains a **TimeWindow** for each Task instance, and notifies the instance when all the data in the current time window has been received.
+To make the time range of a time window be more consistent with the user's perception of time.
+A TimeWindow is associated with the time zone of the first data point received in that time window.
+For example, if the first data point received is of 2013-1-1 2:00AM ETS, then the corresponding time window covers the time between 2013-1-1 0:00AM ETS and 2013-1-1 11:59PM ETS.
+Then, if we receives a data point that is associated with the time that is later than the current time window (says: 2013-1-2 8:00AM PTS), Lifestreams will assume that we have received all the data in the current time window, and move on to a new time window that is corresponding to the new data points (i.e. 2013-1-2 0:00AM to 2013-1-2 11:59PM PTS.
+Noto that the time zone also chages with the data point.)

 License